It is the production of milk in the mammary glands. This, along with mammogenesis and galactopoiesis, are the different stages of lactation.

 Stage 1: Mammogenesis

-The first stage of breastfeeding is called mammogenesis, which occurs when the breasts develop, from birth to puberty, and then the process is completed during pregnancy.
+The first breastfeeding stage is called mammogenesis, which occurs when the breasts develop, from birth to puberty, and then the process is completed during pregnancy.

-A woman’s breasts are only ready to produce milk once she has become pregnant; This is when the final changes occur in the breasts to allow you to produce milk.
+A woman’s breasts are only ready to produce milk once she has become pregnant; This is when the final changes occur in the breasts to allow you to make milk.

 So what changes occur during pregnancy?